← Back to Projects

 Solution

-Persistent "client session → provider account" binding stored in PostgreSQL.
+Persistent "client session → upstream provider" binding stored in PostgreSQL.
 Survives restarts.
 Upon assigning a new session, a least-loaded algorithm with anti-thundering-herd protection is used.

 ▍ Tech Stack